S T U N T S

 The Good Fight

 Stunt performers are gaining ground and respect at SAG.
 If you're an aspiring movie daredevil looking to join the Stunt Persons Union, don't waste your time: It doesn't exist.
 While there are fraternal organizations, such as Brand X, the Stuntmen's Association, Stunts Unlimited, the Stuntwomen's Association and the United Stuntwomen's Association, that provide members with status and a sense of community, it is the Screen Actors Guild that negotiates their contracts with the Alliance of Motion Picture and Television Producers.
 Don't feel embarrassed if you weren't aware of this fact.
 Two decades ago, when stunt coordinator Conrad Palmisano ("Rush Hour 2," "Lethal Weapon 4") showed up at a SAG meeting to discuss stunt-community concerns, he found similar ignorance in the leadership of his own guild.
 "They told us to go to our own union," recalls Palmisano, who currently serves as president of the Stuntmen's Association.
 "From that time to this time, there's been tremendous improvement (in our relationship with SAG), but it's a project that's never really finished.
 You just have to keep working on it, inching forward."
-Click here to read the entire article from The Hollywood Reporter. |
+Where Credit Is Due

 They get thrown down stairs, tossed off buildings, set on fire, and no one knows their names.
 They risk life and limb to provide a film with jaw-dropping, heart-stopping action and then sit quietly by while the $20-million superstars accept kudos for their 60-foot free falls.
 They're stuntpeople, and they make it look easy, but it's anything but.